IacopoC/quotes-project/README.md

 ### Features
 - Quotes from Ozymandias
 - Google Maps with markers
-- Music videos from Ozymandias with like buttons
+- Music videos from Ozymandias with like buttons and reset likes button

 ### Dependencies